Content

 • Aversion to people, places, or things that cause anxiety or fear

-Then, it’s time to choose the most suitable and effective treatment, including a variety of medications, psychotherapy, and self-help lifestyle changes.
+The next step involves choosing the most suitable and effective treatment, including a variety of medications, psychotherapy, and self-help lifestyle changes.
 Anti-anxiety medication may be prescribed if your symptoms are severe or interfere with your ability to perform daily tasks.
-Your healthcare practitioner will establish if anxiety medication is good for you, and you should carefully follow their instructions.
+Your healthcare practitioner will determine if anxiety medication is necessary for you, and if so you should then carefully follow their instructions.

 Types of Anxiety Medications